 There are plenty of pharmacies in Ireland, and they’re a good first stop for travellers seeking medical advice or a local referral.
 Most towns have one or two pharmacies and urban areas have many.
 Pharmacies generally operate from 9am to 6pm Monday to Saturday, but many pharmacies in urban areas open late and on weekends.

-Bring a spare pair of glasses or contact lenses with you and your optical prescription just in case.
+If you wear glasses or contact lenses, bring a spare pair with you and don’t forget your optical prescription – just in case.